cloudfoundry/disaster-recovery-acceptance-tests/README.md

 The system tests do the following:

-1. Starts a session on the jumpbox VM (creates a workspace directory, copies over the BOSH Director CA cert and key and the BBR binary)
 1. Calls `BeforeBackup()` on all provided TestCases (to e.g. push unique apps to the environment to be backed up).
 1. Backs up the `DEPLOYMENT_TO_BACKUP` Cloud Foundry deployment.
 1. Calls `AfterBackup()` on all provided TestCases.